kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/publisher.md

 ---
 title: Publisher
 date: 2025-10-23
-description: Provides a way to publish documents for processing by the pipeline.
+description: Provides a way to publish Documents for processing by the pipeline.
 ---

 *Publisher* provides a way to publish documents for processing by the pipeline.
 When published, a Lucille document becomes available for consumption by any active pipeline Worker.